alisw/alibuild/quick.markdown

 layout: main
 ---

 aliBuild is a tool to simplify building and installing ALICE / ALFA software.
-The tool itself if available as a github repository which can be checked out via:
+The tool itself is available as a standard PyPi package.
+You can install it via:

+    pip install alibuild

+Alternatively you can checkout the github repository and use it from
+there:

     git clone https://github.com/alisw/alibuild.git

 This will provide you the tool itself.
 In order to work you will need a set of recipes from a repository called `alidist`:

     git clone https://github.com/alisw/alidist.git

 Once you have obtained both repository, you can trigger a build via:

-    alibuild/aliBuild [-d] -j <jobs> build <package>
+    aliBuild [-d] -j <jobs> build <package>

-where:
+(or alibuild/aliBuild if you are working from sources) where:

 - `<package>`: is the name of the package you want to build, e.g.:
   - `AliRoot`